jack0lantern/kadoatery-helper/README.md

 Do you ever wish you could instantly know which kads you could feed from inventory or SDB?
 Or have a hard time tracking the exact time of the refreshes?
 Well wish no more.
 This script does it for you.

 This script is neo-legal in the sense that there are no auto-refreshes or autoclicking.
-However, some might consider kad highlighting an unfair advantage, though technically it isn't cheating.
-Use at your own risk :) Other similar tools like Search helper (referenced below) don't seem to bother TNT.
-Just sayin
+However, some might consider kad highlighting an unfair advantage.
+Use at your own risk :)

 The timekeeping version of the script is certainly safe, though.